-Here is a step-by-step Dia de Los Muertos sugar skull makeup tutorial.
+Here is a step-by-step Dia de Los Muertos makeup tutorial.
 Dia de Los Muertos or Day of the Dead, is a Mexican holiday that starts on October 31st and ends November 2nd.
 This is a holiday that celebrates the lives of friends and family who have died.
 The sugar skull is a traditional symbol of this holiday along with the marigold flower.
-One should always remember to treat holiday traditions with respect so if you plan on celebrating Dia de Los Muertos this year then this tutorial is for you!
+One should always remember to treat holiday traditions with respect.
+If you plan on celebrating Dia de Los Muertos this year then this sugar skull makeup tutorial is for you!

 - White liner/grease paint/ face paint

 - Metallic copper eyeshadow

 How To Instructions For Easy Sugar Skull Makeup

 - Start by outlining the areas you will be hallowing out or covering in black.
 This is usually the eye sockets, hallows of the cheeks, nose, and temples.

 - Using a white grease paint, face paint or liner color the surrounding areas.
 I personally used a jumbo white liner and a buffing brush to smooth it out.

 - You will want to set the makeup so it does not smug and will last through the night so use a white powder or translucent powder all over the face.
 I used a translucent powder.

 4. Next, use your black grease paint, face paint or liner to fill in the hallow areas.